Femur Shaft Fractures, Causes, Symptoms & Treatment

 In the human body, the femur (thighbone) is the strongest and the longest bone.
-Since the femur is strong, it generally takes a high force like motor vehicle collisions to break it and this is called Femur Shaft Fracture.
+Since the femur is strong, it generally takes a high force like motor vehicle collisions to break it.
+So, fractures along the length of the femur are femur shaft fractures.

-The straight and long part of the femur is known as the femoral shaft.
-If a break occurs anywhere along this bone length, it is categorized as a femur shaft fracture.
+The straight and long part of the femur is its shaft (femoral shaft).
+If a break occurs anywhere along this bone length, it is a femur shaft fracture.
 Femoral shaft fracture usually requires surgical treatment.

 Types of Femur Shaft Fractures